PeterGabaldon/DriveUtility/README.md

 ![Context Menu](https://media.giphy.com/media/4K1N65N9Wmx6WrdQ4f/giphy.gif)

 ## Examples
-`clean_bin.py` and `example.py` are two sample scripts.
-The first one will removed all files in the Drive Bin and the second will upload the contents of Test folder.
+`example.py` is a sample script.
+It will upload the contents of Test folder.

+# Contributing
+All pull requests and issues are welcome.
+I'm very thankful for any type of help, improvement or tests.